CarbonInc2022/momentum/README.md

 # momentum
 Momentum is essentially a Building Operations Manager.
 Not Building management system.
 Instead of managing access control, it can log it, and control it, so similar but with many more addons.
+While, yes, it does have basic functions such as access management, it also has building safety system monitoring and controls.
+So, fire alarms, security alarms, access control, cctv, the list goes on and on.
+And with our adonis AND HD admin addon pack, you can manage your building anywhere anytime.
+That's momentum.